Choose another lake

 If you enjoy catching catfish, mammoth Carlyle Lake, the largest man-made lake in the state, could be your Utopia.
 The 24,580-acre lake very well might be the finest channel cat fishery in Illinois, and they are eagerly sought by pole-and-line fishermen and trotliners alike.
 Virtually rectangular shaped, the lake is about 15 miles long and two to three miles wide.
 It is shallow, averaging about 11 feet in depth, and lies in flat, gently rolling country.
 Carlyle Lake is a typically open body of water and can soon kick up high, dangerous waves when strong winds occur.
 The lake is divided by the Burlington Northern Railroad tracks, which span the water from the towns of Keysport to Boulder.
 The upper portion is quite shallow, averaging about three feet deep, and consists mostly flooded timber and brush which was left standing when the lake filled.
 Besides the main Kaskaskia River Tributary, this area of the lake has a number of smaller creeks feeding it: Hurricane, Bear, Maggot, East Fork and North Fork.
 These streams offer excellent fishing opportunities.
 There are two public access areas for easy entry to this portion of the lake: Tamalco on the west and Patoka on the east.
 Below the railroad tracks, the lower two-thirds of the lake is quite open except for some timber left standing in three of the major bays.

-History and Status of the Sport Fishery: Carlyle Lake is home to many different species of fish.
-The primary sport fish include: largemouth bass, bluegill, redear sunfish, crappie, white bass, sauger, channel catfish, and flathead catfish.
+History and Status of the Sport Fishery: The primary sport fish include Largemouth Bass, Bluegill, Redear Sunfish, Black and White Crappie, White Bass, Sauger, Channel Catfish, and Flathead Catfish.
 Carlyle Lake provides good fishing for most of these species.
 The populations of some of the primary sport fish tend to cycle year to year.
-Currently the lake supports excellent populations of crappie, catfish, and white bass.
+Currently the lake supports excellent populations of crappie, catfish, and White Bass.
 Fish population surveys are conducted annually.
+Fish that are stocked annually include Sauger, Largemouth Bass, crappie, and Redear Sunfish.
+Hybrid striped bass and Blue Catfish have been stocked annually since 2021 and will continue to be stocked when available.

 Additional Lake Information: There is no outboard motor size limit.
 Eleven boat ramps are located at various recreational areas around the lake.
 In addition, there are three boat ramps on the Kaskaskia River, one just above and two below the reservoir.
 Carlyle Lake offers several camping facilities as well as cottages.
 There are two bait shops located in town and three full-service marinas.